TL;DR

 Verdict: Linear's deeper, more automated integrations with core development tools make it superior for engineering teams, streamlining workflows more effectively than Height.

-Verdict: Linear's structured 'Projects' and 'Cycles' are perfectly tailored for agile development roadmapping, offering a more robust and streamlined planning experience than Height.
+Verdict: Linear's structured 'Projects' and 'Cycles' are perfectly tailored for agile development roadmapping, offering a more solid and streamlined planning experience than Height.

 Verdict: Height historically offered more extensive and free-form customization options, especially for UI and attributes, while Linear provides sufficient but more constrained customization within its opinionated framework.